pingcap/tidb-operator/docs/local-dind-tutorial.md

         In this sample output, the ports are: 32503 for Grafana, 32448 for Prometheus, and 32714 for TiDB.

-    2. Find host IP address of the cluster.
+    2. Find the host IP addresses of the cluster.

         DinD is a K8s cluster running inside Docker containers, so Services expose ports to the containers' address, instead of the real host machine.
 We can find IP addresses of Docker containers by `kubectl get nodes -o yaml | grep address`.